 A lot may be purchased for cremated remains.
 A lot for normally used for one traditional burial may be used for up to four cremated remains.
-The price per lot is \$200.00 (2) or each plet, lot of 4)
+The price per lot is \$200.00 (an each plot total of 4)

 GIVEN UNDER OUR HANDS THIS 21st DAY OF NOVEMBER A.D.
-2017

-DENMARK BOARD OF SELECTMEN:
+2017 DENMARK BOARD OF SELECTMEN: